Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

    49. The project's commit history shows short and clear commit messages - done
    50. ### The project loads and functions without ANY bugs (Completed user stories possess no bugs whatsoever) - NOT DONE
    51. Well organized project structure & clean readable code - done
-   52. ### User is able to find shows based on fuzzy matching of concepts
+   52. ### User is able to find shows based on fuzzy matching of concepts - NOT DONE